adamd3v/bl-guide-index/README.md

 npx quartz create
 ```

-Once you've done that, run this command:
+This will setup Quartz on your machine, to run the website locally, run this command:

 ```sh
 npx quartz build --serve
 ```

 This will start a local web server to run your Quartz on your computer.
-Open a web browser and visit http://localhost:8080/ to view it.
+Open a web browser and visit http://localhost:8080/ to view it!

-For more information, see the [Quartz documentation](https://quartz.jzhao.xyz).
+If you want to learn more about Quartz, [check out its docs](https://quartz.jzhao.xyz).